Efficient Cookstoves in Central China

 – less wood and better health

-GoClimate is happy to have contributed to reducing over 1,000 tonnes of CO2e emissions together with its members.
-This has been done through supporting the Gold Standard WWF Meigu High Efficient Cook Stove Project.
+GoClimate is happy to have contributed to reducing another 8,000 tonnes of tonnes of CO2e emissions together with its members.
+This has been done through supporting the Gold Standard WWF Meigu High Efficient Cook Stove Project, for the third time.
 The project is located in the Shaanxi Province in the Central China mountains.
 It contributes to decreasing deforestation and protecting a giant panda habitat.
 In addition, the local community benefits from improvement in health and time savings.

 How is it done?